nim-ka/aoc_n64/sound/README.md

 can switch between banks using a command.
 However, in practice most sequences limit themselves to a single sound bank.
 The main exception is sequence 0, which is responsible for sound effects.

+Like samples and sound banks, sequence files are included in the ROM in alphabetical file name order.
+They can be located in either `sound/sequences/` or `sound/sequences/<version>/`, and can optionally be given in disassembled form (`.m64.s`) -- see `include/seq_macros.inc` for more details on the format.

+The repo gitignores .m64 and .aiff files by default, unless they include "custom" somewhere in the name (including in a directory name).
+Thus, for new custom-made samples and sequences it is advisable to include that substring in the file name (this also helps distinguish custom sounds from ones from the game). `git add -f` also works for adding edited existing files to git.